What is a Laminectomy?

 Member of the American Association of Neurosurgery

-A cervical laminectomy is performed for certain patients with cervical spinal stenosis, which is a narrowing of the spinal canal.
+A cervical laminectomy is performed for certain patients with cervical spinal stenosis, which is a narrowing of the spinal canal in the cervical area (aka the neck).
 Stenosis may be caused by a number of degenerative spine conditions, including wear and tear on the bones, discs, and ligaments.
 A narrow spinal canal can compress (pinch) the spinal cord and surrounding nerves.
 Compression may irritate a spinal nerve or nerves, causing radiculopathy (pain, weakness, numbness or tingling in one limb).
 Compression of the spinal cord itself can damage its delicate tissues and cause myelopathy (pain, weakness, numbness or tingling in both arms or legs, difficulty walking, and/or loss of bowel or bladder control).

 Cervical Spinal Stenosis Surgery